 Pros and cons of ETFs vs. index funds

 Both ETFs and index funds offer unique advantages and disadvantages, depending on your investment style and goals.
-Here’s a closer look at the pros and cons of ETFs vs. index funds to help you decide which might be the better fit for your portfolio.
+Here’s a closer look at the pros and cons of ETFs vs. index funds to help you decide which might be the better fit.

 ETFs